 Let me be clear from the beginning.
 Black’s Beach is known as San Diego’s unofficial nude beach and as you can imagine people make a big fuss about this place.
 To be fair, let me also say this is a famous surfing spot where big swells can be experienced due to an underwater canyon.

-So, we arrived to the Flat Rock area (which is in Torrey Pines State Beach) and saw a stretch path over the rocks at the bottom of the cliff.
+So, we arrived at the Flat Rock area (which is in Torrey Pines State Beach) and saw a stretch path over the rocks at the bottom of the cliff.
 We followed the crowds and landed on another beach.
 In the distance, a pier was seen a mirage because of the thick marine layer.
 We decided to walk to that pier.

 As we walked, I realized we were approaching the Scripps Pier (‘cause it is the only one in the area) and that could only mean one thing: we were in Black’s Beach.
-I still had my doubts since there was a crowd walking in the same direction and there were no indication in the reserve’s map.
+I still had my doubts since there was a crowd walking in the same direction and there was no indication in the reserve’s map.
 Plus, the access was so easy, nothing to do with the tangled descriptions found on the Internet.

 After passing thru a rocky area, the beach widened.
 It was then when I saw some people, close to the bottom of the cliffs, sunbathing in a natural state (let’s call it that way).
 We didn’t pay much attention and continue walking.
 We realized the pier was not that close and decided to go back.
-At least, we were able to see the paragliders zooming over the cliffs (that was cool).

 I don’t understand from where all the commotion about Black’s Beach comes from.
 Even the San Diego Tourism Authority presents it as one of the top attractions in the city because of its beauty (yeah, right).
 To me, it was a meh beach (nice cliffs but not much more).
 I have seen better in the area.